JeffIrwin/syntran/README.md

 This began as a sandbox for me to play in as I followed along with [Immo Landwerth's _building a compiler_ series](https://www.youtube.com/playlist?list=PLRAdsfhKI4OWNOSfS7EUu5GRAVmze1t2y), but it has since diverged.
 Syntran has morphed into an interpretted, array-oriented language -- basically MATLAB but with curly braces, type checking, and zero-indexed arrays.

-## Install binary: Linux only
+## Install binary

-Download the binary from the latest github release:
+Download the binary from the latest github release for your operating system:

+### Linux
 ```
 curl -LO "https://github.com/JeffIrwin/syntran/releases/latest/download/syntran-linux.zip"
 unzip syntran-linux*.zip